Guide to Graphic Design - Scott W. Santoro

 VIRTUAL CRITWALL (Instagram): http://instagram.com/guide2graphicdesign

-VISIT Eye magazine: Lessons I learned producing a textbook on Graphic Design: From cave to code
+EYE Magazine: Lessons I learned producing a design textbook: From cave to code

-EMAIL Get in touch with me regarding any questions, problems, or comments
+EMAIL: Get in touch with any questions, problems, or comments

 MY EXPERIENCE IN USING A GRAPHIC DESIGN TEXTBOOK